gtoonstra/etl-with-airflow/docs/etlexample.rst

 conntype=Postgres, Schema=dwh, login=dwh_svc_account, password=dwh_svc_account and port 5432.

-You can check if these connections are working for you in the *Ad-hoc query* section of the *Data Profiling* menu and select the same connection string from there and doing a select on the order_info table:
+You can check if these connections are working for you in the *Ad-hoc query* section of the *Data Profiling* menu.
+If the connections are not in the connection drop down, the connection is failing because of a dependency issue or typo.
+If they show up, select the *postgres_oltp* connection string and do a select on the order_info table:

 ::